palak311/MakeANote/README.md

 # MakeANote
 todo list with backend(flask)

-Your app can be found at https://todo-make-a-note.herokuapp.com/
+App can be acessed at https://todo-make-a-note.herokuapp.com/